turingschool/backend-curriculum-site/module3/projects/viewing_party_lite/index.md

   Student should know of the concept, but need further resources to implement ⭐

 * Consume JSON APIs that require authentication ⭐ ⭐ ⭐
+* Test consumption of APIs (facade,service,poros) ⭐ ⭐ ⭐
 * Organize and refactor code to be more maintainable ⭐ ⭐
-* Implement a self-referential relationship in ActiveRecord ⭐ ⭐
 * Apply RuboCop's style guide for code quality ⭐
 * Deploy to Heroku ⭐